-Here is the new MA Degree Plan Chart breaking down all of the courses requirements for each option.
+Here is the current MA Degree Plan Chart breaking down all of the courses requirements for each option.

 Applications for the M.A. program are available from the Graduate School at https://www.utep.edu/graduate/apply-now/apply-now.html